Qabel/qabel.github.io/Qabel-Client-Drop.md

 #### Header
 The header is unencrypted and has a size of 32 bytes.
 This size may be subject to future changes.
+The actual content of the header is also under discussion.

 ### History / Persistence